kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 These features let one configuration file stay readable while still adapting to local development, tests, and deployed environments.

+On the code side the rule is just as short: every method of a config interface is a required value unless you mark it nullable or give it a `default` implementation.
 Like the protobuf contract in gRPC or the cache contract in caching, a config type is a boundary contract.
 It says which runtime values the application expects and what shape those values must have.

 ### Configuration as a Graph Dependency { #configuration-graph-dependency }